Step 1: infrared / LED control

 Examples of misalignment:

-It is an object that is placed very close (in this case a frame).
+It is an object that is placed very close (in this case a wall).
 As a result, the frame is overexposed by the camera, which is why the rest of the image darkens.